HKultalahti/Bioinformatics_portfolio/R/README.md

 Script in this folder: **portfolio_scatterplot**

 Scatterplot is good in this case since it shows the distribution visually of how many viruses have been found and how much it varies between ant species.
+The blue regression line help the viwer to see if the trend is ascending or descending.

 ### How to analyse the scatterplot?

+coming soon